-On review of the unaudited financial statements for FY 2021-22 submitted by the school, it has been noted that the school has made a total provision of INR 9,79,22,318 and INR 3,78,18,876 towards gratuity and leave encashment respectively as on 31 Mar 2022 in accordance with the actuarial valuation report dated 31 January 2022 obtained by the school from an actuary for measuring its liability towards gratuity and leave encashment.
-The School further, submitted that it has invested INR 9,79,22,318 and INR 3,78,18,876 in an investment which qualifies as a plan asset within the meaning of AS-15 and reported the same in its unaudited financial statements.
-Therefore, the total amount invested by the School in planned assets towards gratuity and leave encashment of INR 9,79,22,318 and INR 3,78,18,876 respectively have been considered while deriving the fund position of the school.
+On review of the certified financial statements for FY 2022-23 submitted by the school, it has been noted that the school has made a total provision of INR 9,05,01,153 and INR 3,48,88,822 towards gratuity and leave encashment respectively as on 31st March 2023 in accordance with the actuarial valuation report dated 28 July 2023 obtained by the school from an actuary for measuring its liability towards gratuity and leave encashment.
+The School further, submitted that it has invested INR 9,05,01,153 and INR 3,48,88,822 in an investment which qualifies as a plan asset within the meaning of AS-15 and reported the same in the financial statements.
+Based on school submissions, the amount of gratuity and leave encashment invested in the plan assets has been considered while deriving the fund position of the school.

-Clause 14 of Order No. F.DE./15 (56) /Act /2009 / 778 dated 11.02.2009 states "Development Fee not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, upgradation and replacement of furniture fixtures and equipment.
+3. Clause 14 of Order No. F.DE./15 (56) /Act /2009 / 778 dated 11.02.2009 states "Development Fee not exceeding 15% of the total am1ual tuition fee may be charged for supplementing the resources for purchase, upgradation and replacement of furniture fixtures and equipment.
 Development fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a depreciation reserve fund equivalent to the depreciation charged in the revenue accounts and the collection under this head along with and income generated from the investment made out of this fund will be kept in a separately maintained Development Fund Account".